NibiruChain/ts-sdk/README.md

 ## Usage

-The entrypoint for `nibijs` is the `Sdk` object.
-It's meant to mimic the root of a command line interface and can be used for both queries and transactions.
+The entrypoint for `nibijs` is the `Sdk` object, which is meant to mimic the root of a command line interface.
+It can be used for both queries and transactions.

 #### Example: Querying a block